 A reasonable number of agenda papers are made available for members of the public attending meetings.
 Papers are published on our website five working days in advance of the meeting and a copy is available for inspection at our Trinity Road offices in Cirencester, during normal office hours.
 Minutes of the meeting are made available in the same way as soon as possible after the meeting.

-Our head of democratic services is the officer for all matters about our constitution.
+Our Head of Paid Service is the officer for all matters about our constitution.

 - the general enquiry online form or